currychern/bounti/CONTRIBUTING.md

 :+1: :tada: First off, thanks for taking the time to contribute! :tada: :+1:

+Bounti is an app that allows neighbors to share surplus food in order to foster community and help end hunger and food waste.

 This project has received contributions from some wonderful volunteers.
 Our goal is to make it easy for you to jump in and help.

 ## What should I know before I get started?